 - 8.16 Indicate location and species name of all trees 6" diameter or greater proposed for removal.
 Label these trees on the plans.
 Trees 6 inches or greater within twenty (20) feet of the shoreline, within twenty (20) feet of the top of slope of the shoreline cliff area (slopes exceeding 100 percent/ 45 degrees with a vertical height of 20 feet or greater) or twenty feet from the toe of a gully shall not be removed unless they are deemed unhealthy or a safety hazard by a certified arborist or equivalent.
 Enhancing lake views can be done through a combination of canopy reduction and selective thinning without substantial tree removal at the top of the shoreline cliff area.
-Tree removal will be allowed in the gully zone for the purposes of traversing a gully via a bridge or culvert structure to access another portion of the property. - 8.17 Based on the complexity of the project, the Planning Board retains the right to require the Applicant to have a certified geo-technical report prepared, which may include soil borings, to support the viability of proposed structures along with protecting the stability of the entire site. - 8.18 Request a review by the relevant Middlesex Fire Chief, to determine if the proposed development meets the latest State Building and Fire Code response requirements.
-The Fire Chief will coordinate review with the Code Enforcement Officer, who also has authority to review these items based on language in the State Building Code.
+Tree removal will be allowed in the gully zone for the purposes of traversing a gully via a bridge or culvert structure to access another portion of the property. - 8.17 Based on the complexity of the project, the Planning Board retains the right to require the Applicant to have a certified geo-technical report prepared, which may include soil borings, to support the viability of proposed structures along with protecting the stability of the entire site. - 8.18 Request a review by the Middlesex Fire Chief and CEO, to determine if the proposed development meets the latest State Building and Fire Code response requirements.